jeffkowalski/withings_api_oauth2/README.md

 ## Getting Started

-To use the Fitbit API, you must register your application at [dev.fitbit.com](https://dev.fitbit.com/apps).
+To use the Withings API, you must register your application at [Withings](https://account.withings.com/partner/add_oauth2).
 After registering, you should have access to the **CLIENT ID** and **CLIENT SECRET** values for use in instantiating a *WithingsAPIOAuth2::Client* object.

 ### Rails